EarthScope/rover/docs/commands_legacy.md

     rover init [directory]

-Initializes a given directory, or the current directory if no argument is provided, as a ROVER data repository.
-Init repository will create a configuration file, rover.config, as well as log and data directories.

-   The aliases `rover init-repo` and `rover int` also exist.
+`init-repository` generates a rover.config file containing ROVER's default configuration parameters; a rover.config file, a data directory, and a logs directory to a target path.

-To avoid over-writing data, rover init-repo returns an error if a rover.config file, data or log directory exist in the targeted directory.
+To avoid over-writing data, `rover init-repository` returns an error if the command's target directory contains the file rover.config, or the directories data or logs.

-##### Significant Options
+##### Significant Parameters

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |